bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 types defined by {{Section 4.2 of QPACK}} are mapped to the same values in SIP/3 (`0x2` for the encoder stream and `0x3` for the decoder stream).

+In addition, the stream type value of `0x4` is reserved by this document for future use as the media stream.

 {::comment}
 From RFC 9114: